niclabs/dtc/readme.md

 `./integration_test/test.sh`.

-If you only want to run the dockerized nodes, you need to execute

-`/integration_test/start_nodes.sh`

-For more information about the ports bound in the docker configuration, it's reccomended to check the `docker-compose.yml` file.
+For more information about the ports bound in the docker configuration, it's recommended to check the `docker-compose.yml` file.